 Nonvocal Count: A count that is not called out loud.
-The player should count "one, one-thousand, two, one-thousand, etc." in their head up to the required count number.
-After the count, the skill must be immediately called, or else the count must be restarted.
-Count-skills require Concentration, and if the count is broken, it must be restarted.
+The player should count "one, one-thousand, two, one-thousand, etc. in their head up to the required count number.
+After the count, the skill must be immediately called or else the count must be restarted.
+Count-skills require concentration.
+Attacking or defending will break a count.
+If the character suffers damage, a negative status effect, or loses concentration while counting, then the count is broken and must be restarted."